Nature-Positive

 Conservation of Water Resources

-In the Group's business activities, we use large quantities of water in our copper mining operations, as well as for cooling water (mainly seawater) used in smelters.
-With this in mind, we are doing our best to make sure that these sites make effective use of water resources by properly monitoring water consumption and exploring methods for reduced use or reuse.
-Each manufacturing site has established voluntary standards that are stricter than the emission standards specified by laws and ordinances, and appropriately manages operations to ensure that the standards are not exceeded.
+The Group uses large volumes of water in our business activities, primarily as cooling water (mainly seawater) at our smelters.
+With this in mind, we strive to ensure our manufacturing sites make effective use of water resources by properly monitoring water consumption and exploring methods to reduce or reuse water.
+Each manufacturing site applies voluntary standards that are stricter than the emission levels required by laws and ordinances and manages operations to prevent any exceedance of these standards.

 Water Risk Assessments at In-House Plants